energyquantified/eq-python-client/docs/userguide/push-feed.rst

     * ``curves``: Filter by :py:class:`Curve <energyquantified.metadata.Curve>`
       objects or curve names.

+    * ``tags``: Filter by instance tags (e.g., "ec", "ec-ens", "gfs").
+Curves without an instance are not affected by this filter.

+    * ``exclude_tags``: Exclude events for instances with one of the specified instance tags (e.g., "ec", "ec-ens", "gfs").
+Curves without an instance are not affected by this filter.

     * ``begin``: The earliest date to look for changed values (inclusive).

     * ``end``: The last date to look for changed values (exclusive).